This is a writing from Dr Mary Ruwart, Libertarian Presidential Primary Candidate.

 "crimes."

-correctness of our stand has been proven on America's streets.
-What was once
+correctness of our stand has been proven on

 our courageous minority stand is quickly becoming the conventional wisdom.